JunaidKamate/world-population-eda-pandas-project/README.md

-# world-population-eda-pandas-project
-📝 Description:
+# Exploratory Data Analysis on Global Population Dataset

+## 📌 Overview
-Performed Exploratory Data Analysis (EDA) on a global population dataset using Pandas, Matplotlib, and Seaborn.
-Generated 10+ visual insights across 6 continents including population distribution, growth trends, and comparisons.
+Performed exploratory data analysis on a global population dataset using Pandas, Seaborn, and Matplotlib.
+Generated 10+ visual insights across 6 continents.

-🔧 Tools & Concepts: Pandas, Matplotlib, Seaborn, .groupby(), .describe(), Visualizations
+## 🛠️ Tools & Technologies
+- Python
+- Pandas, Seaborn, Matplotlib

+## 🔍 Key Features
+- Explored and visualized population trends by region and year
+- Used grouping and descriptive statistics
+- Created bar charts, line graphs, and histograms

+## 🚀 How to Run
+1. Clone the repository
+2. Open the Jupyter notebook
+3. Run all cells sequentially

+## 👤 Author
+Junaid Kamate